-- Pilgrim Day – Every year we celebrate our rich, colonial heritage.
+- Harvest Festival – Every year we celebrate our rich, colonial heritage.
 Students, teachers and many parents dress as Pilgrims and Indians, participate in activities and crafts, and eat foods reminiscent of the early days of our nation.
 We auction a quilt that was made during the activities and watch students perform a series of square dances.

 - Grandparents’ Day – Each year we invite our grandparents to share a day with us.
 We have an assembly that honors grandparents with various awards, and students perform songs and skits.
 Grandparents visit classrooms, participate in story-telling, eat lunch, and take a picture with their grandchildren.

 - Talent Show – We have a talent show for students in 1st through 5th grade.
 Students exhibit their talents through a variety of acts.
 An audition is held for the show and final decisions are made by our music teacher.

 - Christmas & Spring Programs – All students participate as part of the choir in our annual Christmas and spring programs.
 These programs include music as well as solo and acting opportunities.

 - Kingdom Kids Choir – 4th and 5th grade students have the opportunity to join this choir, which performs several times during the year at chapels, the talent show, Pilgrim Day, Grandparent Day, Open House, and throughout the community.